torbs/eik-lib.github.io/docs/server_file_structure.md

 the NPM registry are published under this namespace to avoid name collision with other packages.

-NPM packages are stored under `/:root/:org/npm/:name/:version/` and the structure of a package is arbitrary and untouched during upload by the service.
+NPM packages are stored under `/:root/:org/npm/:name/:version/` and the structure of a package is arbitrary and is not changed during upload by the service.

 The file structure of a NPM package is stored in a package file at `/:root/:org/pkg/:name/:version.package.json`.